 Blackwall Tunnel closed to southbound traffic this weekend

-- Rotherhithe Tunnel to be southbound only during closures to provide additional southbound capacity
+- Rotherhithe Tunnel will once again be dedicated to southbound traffic during closures

-The Blackwall Tunnel will be closed to southbound traffic this weekend as part of the ongoing refurbishment and safety upgrade of the 113 year old tunnel.
+The Blackwall Tunnel will be closed to southbound traffic this weekend as part of the ongoing refurbishment of the 113-year-old river crossing.

-This will allow Transport for London's (TfL's) contractor, BAM Nuttall, to carry out vital improvement works to the tunnel that can't be carried out during the weeknight closure programme.
+This will allow Transport for London's (TfL's) contractor, BAM Nuttall, to carry out vital improvement works to the tunnel's ventilation system that can't be carried out during the weeknight closure programme.

-During the weekend closure, the Rotherhithe Tunnel will be converted to only carry southbound traffic across the weekend, while the Blackwall Tunnel will only carry northbound traffic.
+During the weekend closure, the Rotherhithe Tunnel will again operate two lanes in the southbound direction only, while the Blackwall Tunnel will carry only northbound traffic.

-The Woolwich Ferry will run additional services between 06.10 - 22.00 on Saturday and 09.00 - 21.30 on Sunday to help reduce congestion and provide an alternative river crossing during the closures.
+The Woolwich Ferry will run additional services between 06:10 to 22:00 on Saturday and 09:00 to 21:30 on Sunday to help reduce congestion and provide an alternative river crossing during the closures.

 Notes to editors: